 There are lots of coupon and voucher apps, but setting up your own will negate you sacrificing revenue.
 Look at what SDKs are available and build a strategy around mobile consumers.

 Analyze reports to see how your customers shop.
-Grow your mobile audience by tracking how users behave on desktop and create engaging content that promotes your mobile features.
+Grow your mobile audience by tracking how users behave on the desktop and create engaging content that promotes your mobile features.
 Create a mobile-first ecommerce site, rather than something that is purely responsive on mobile.
 Try these incentives to help grow your mobile business:

 - Offer discount codes to mobile shoppers